rook/rook/Documentation/ceph-cluster-crd.md

   * This format is required in order to use the NetworkAttachmentDefinition across namespaces.
   * In Openshift, to use a NetworkAttachmentDefinition (NAD) across namespaces, the NAD must be deployed in the `default` namespace.
 The NAD is then referenced with the namespace: `default/rook-public-nw`

+#### Known limitations with Multus

+Daemons leveraging Kubernetes service IPs (Monitors, Managers, Rados Gateways) are not listening on the NAD specified in the `selectors`.
+Instead the daemon listens on the default network, however the NAD is attached to the container, allowing the daemon to communicate with the rest of the cluster.
+There is work in progress to fix this issue in the [multus-service](https://github.com/k8snetworkplumbingwg/multus-service) repository.
+At the time of writing it's unclear when this will be supported.

-#### Known issues with multus
+#### Known issues with Multus

-When a CephFS/RBD volume is mounted in a Pod using Ceph CSI and then the CSI CephFS/RBD plugin is restarted or terminated (e.g. by restarting or deleting its DaemonSet), all operations on the volume become blocked, even after restarting the CSI pods.
-The only workaround is to restart the node where the Ceph CSI plugin pod was restarted.
+When a CephFS/RBD volume is mounted in a Pod using cephcsi and then the CSI CephFS/RBD plugin is restarted or terminated (e.g. by restarting or deleting its DaemonSet), all operations on the volume become blocked, even after restarting the CSI pods.
+The only workaround is to restart the node where the cephcsi plugin pod was restarted.
 This issue is tracked [here](https://github.com/rook/rook/issues/8085).

 #### IPFamily